speakercorps/proposals/individual_work/dixit_ashish/productive_member_new_team.markdown

 ## Pitch

-As someone who came to the Ruby community with a computer science background and programming experience, it was *still* challenging to strike a balance between learning the problem domain and the technical stack while delivering value.
-The progression I describe in the talk, in many ways, is the kind of experience I wish I had when I was starting out.
-I do not want the new programmers coming to our industry to suffer through the same challenges and figure all of this out on their own.
-Furthermore, I want to start a conversation about we can work towards making onboarding experiences better and RailsConf will provide the perfect platform to achieve that goal.
+I came into the Ruby community with a computer science background and programming experience.
+But it was *still* challenging to get started on my team.
+It's so difficult to learn the problem domain and the technical stack while trying to deliver value.

+The progression I describe in this talk is, in many ways, the kind of experience I wish I had when I was starting out.

 ## Bio

 [Ashish](https://twitter.com/tundal45) is a Software Developer at [Groupon](http://engineering.groupon.com).
-He is currently on his third team after starting as a beginner Ruby on Rails developer few years ago.
+He is currently on his third team after starting as a Ruby on Rails developer few years ago.
 His current focus is to become a full-stack developer and a systems thinker.